kinshuk4/daily-coding-problem-solutions/prob451_500/README.md

 For example, if `N = 5` and `k = 2`, the order of executions would be `[2, 4, 1, 5, 3]`, so you should return `3`.

 Bonus: Find an `O(log N)` solution if `k = 2`.

+484 (Medium)

+This problem was asked by Dropbox.

+Given the root to a binary search tree, find the second largest node in the tree.